dcemmerson/chess---javafx/.github/README.md

 Try it out
 ----------
 To try this program, download [chess.jar](../chess.jar).
-Next try executing the chess.jar file from the download location.
+Next execute the chess.jar file from the download location either by double clicking chess.jar, or via the terminal.

+**Troubleshooting**
+If the application does not start after attempting to execute chess.jar, it might be for the following reasons:
+1. chess.jar does not have execute permissions - `chmod +x chess.jar` on Unix-like systems.
+2. The JAR file type is not associated with the JRE installed on your system.
+[Troubleshoot JAR file associations](https://netbeans.org/kb/articles/javase-deploy.html#troubleshooting)
+3. A Java Runtime Environment (JRE) is required to run this application.
+If your system does not already have a JRE installed, download [JRE](https://www.oracle.com/java/technologies/javase-jre8-downloads.html)

 Build it yourself
 -----------------
+Adding instructions soon.

 Why this project?
 -----------------